-Making the most of social capital – the network of relationships and values that connect individuals and groups in society and enable collective action - is vital to the wellbeing of communities and to ensuring that a broad range of economic and social policies and programmes are as effective as possible.
+Making the most of social capital – the network of relationships and values that connect individuals and groups in society and enable collective action - is vital to the well-being of communities and to ensuring that a broad range of economic and social policies and programmes are as effective as possible.

-Assist Social Capital CIC (ASC) was set up to promote the practical use of social capital
+Assist Social Capital CIC (ASC) was set up to promote the practical use of social capital.

-Put simply social capital is the relationships and networks we have with each other and the values which govern them.
+Social Capital describes the relationships and networks we have with each other and the values which govern them.
 It shapes the quantity and quality of our social interactions and how well we can act collectively to tackle issues in our lives.
 There are four main components of social capital:

-· networks (groups of people linked by a number of different types of ties)
+- networks (groups of people linked by a number of different types of ties)

-· reciprocity (whether people will help each other because they know it will benefit the group as a whole or they are confident that someone will return the favour to them in the future)
+- reciprocity (whether people will help each other because they know it will benefit the group as a whole or they are confident that someone will return the favour to them in the future)

-· trust (the expectation that other members of a community will be honest and co-operative)
+- trust (the expectation that other members of a community will be honest and co-operative)

-· values, norms and sanctions (shared standards of behaviour and expectations)
+- values, norms and sanctions (shared standards of behaviour and expectations)